Career Timeline of Damian Lillard: Major Achievements and Milestones

 February 8, 2015: All-Star Game Selection

-On February 8, 2015, Lillard was selected as a replacement for the injured Blake Griffin in the 2015 NBA All-Star Game.
+On February 8, 2015, Damian Lillard was selected as a replacement for the injured Blake Griffin in the 2015 NBA All-Star Game.

 March 4, 2015: Career-High 18 Rebounds

-On March 4, 2015, Lillard recorded a career-high 18 rebounds in a 98–93 win over the Los Angeles Clippers.
+On March 4, 2015, Damian Lillard recorded a career-high 18 rebounds in a 98–93 win over the Los Angeles Clippers.

-July 9, 2015: $120 Million Contract Extension
+July 9, 2015: Contract Extension with Trail Blazers

-July 2015: Released First Full Length Single "Soldier in the Game"
+July 2015: First Single Release

-In July 2015, Damian Lillard released his first full-length single, "Soldier in the Game", via SoundCloud.
+In July 2015, Damian Lillard released his first full length single, "Soldier in the Game", via SoundCloud.

 Loading Video...